MrJoy/pi2cluster/README.md

 ## Setup

 1. Download the [HypriotOS 0.8.0 image](https://downloads.hypriot.com/hypriotos-rpi-v0.8.0.img.zip), unzip it, and put it into `image/hypriotos-0.8.0`.
+1. Download the [HypriotOS 1.0.0 image](https://downloads.hypriot.com/hypriotos-rpi-v1.0.0.img.zip), unzip it, and put it into `image/hypriotos-1.0.0`.
 1. Download the [Snappy Core Ubuntu 15.04 image](http://people.canonical.com/~platform/snappy/raspberrypi2/ubuntu-15.04-snappy-armhf-rpi2.img.xz) for Raspberry Pi, run it through `unxz`, and put it into `image/snappy-15.04`.
     * `brew install unxz`
 2. Edit `boot/common/config/authorized_keys` to have your preferred SSH public key.